w3b3d3v/buildspace-projects/Rust_State_Machine/en/Section_1/Lesson_3_Store_And_Read.md

 }
 ```

 Next we will write our first test and actually interact with our balances module.
+Excited for the next step?
+We are!